True fact: a lot of people don’t understand the Agile Manifesto, and therefore they don’t understand agile.

-How can you help achieve more frequent delivery in your organisation?
+How can you achieve more frequent delivery in your organization?

-- Review your project plan or roadmap: Have you planned for all the development to be completed and then launched at the end?
-Work with your team to break up the work into features or chunks of work that could be released on their own.
-Even moving to a few smaller releases can have benefits.
+- Review your project plan or roadmap: Have you planned to complete development and then launch at the end of your project?
+Instead, work with your team to break up the work into features or chunks of work that could be released independently along the way.

 - Focus on blockers: A core part of your role is to help unblock the team when issues occur.
-How can you help them work to deliver more efficiently?
+How can you help them deliver more efficiently?
 Are there ways of working that are slowing down releases?
-Holding a retrospective with your team can uncover reasons behind this.
+Holding a retrospective with your team can uncover opportunities for process improvement.

-- Automate: If your releases are always a big deal in your organisation and a huge amount of effort is put into them, automate processes where possible.
-This includes tasks like testing and deployment, therefore saving some of the manual labour to in turn reduce the enormity of a release.
-Speak to your agile development team about what processes they use, and how these can be automated.
+- Automate: If your organization puts a ton of effort into releases, automate processes where possible.
+For example, automated testing and deployment can save manual labor and reduce the level of effort required for a release.
+Speak to your agile development team about the processes they use and opportunities for automation.

 3. Customer Collaboration over Contract Negotiation

-Instead of fixing a contract in stone at the beginning of the project (which details deliverables, scope, budget and timelines), try to fix as little as possible.
+Instead of crafting a super-specific contract at the beginning of a project that details precise deliverables, scope, budget, and timelines, keep your contract as high-level as possible.
 Resolve decisions throughout your project by collaborating closely with your clients and stakeholders.

-This is not about lengthy requirements definition up front.
-This is about getting going on the project and defining as you go based on working software, customer testing and feedback and learning from this.
+Agile is not about spending a ton of time defining requirements upfront.
+It’s about getting started on a project and learning as you go based on customer testing and feedback gleaned from working software.